Tethanol/Please-Work-ROBOTC/README.md

 ### Change Communication Mode
 ROBOTC defaults to dual USB/VEXnet functionality.
 This causes some errors with the robot not running when USB is not connected to the controller.

-Change it to USB Only through `Robot > Vex Cortex Communication Mode > USB Only`
+Change it to USB Only through `Robot > Vex Cortex Communication Mode > USB Only`.
 <img src="https://github.com/user-attachments/assets/c59b8bc1-d92a-4b81-9c54-412057a2705f">

 >[!IMPORTANT]
->When you download the code for the first time, it may ask to power cycle your controller.
+>When you download the code for the first time, it may ask to [power cycle](#power-cycling) your controller.

 ### Set Natural Language as PLTW
 Natural Language is ROBOTC's method of introducing additional functions for the user which may commonly be used and coded in a different matter.
 Youseffi calls for the use of Natural Language PLTW as Natural Language 2.0 _removes base functions_ important to gotobeacon.c.

-Set it in `Robot > Platform Type > Natural Language PLTW`
+Set it in `Robot > Platform Type > Natural Language PLTW`.
 <img src="https://github.com/user-attachments/assets/f627f365-55df-4bd1-b12e-556fb9a8b112">